priyanka-velu/COVID-19_Data_Exploration/README.md

 # SQL Data Exploration: COVID-19 Health Analyst

 ## Project Overview
-The COVID-19 pandemic has had a profound impact on global health and economies, necessitating a comprehensive analysis of its spread, fatalities, and vaccination efforts.
-This project aims to explore and analyze the COVID-19 dataset from OurWorldInData using Microsoft SQL Server Management Studio (SSMS).
-By leveraging SQL queries, we will gain valuable insights into the pandemic's impact across different countries and continents.
+Querying and Analyzing COVID-19 metrics in Microsoft SQL Server Management Studio from 2020 to 2024 as a Health Analyst.
 Key areas of focus include infection rates, case fatality rates, vaccination coverage, and their relationships with population metrics.
-This project will also highlight the importance of data cleaning, standardization, and the use of SQL tools for data analysis and visualization preparation.

 ## Resources
 1. **Data Source:**